ChokoGroup/batocera-CHA/README.md

 To save some space (needed to support future online updates), some packages were removed:

-- Removed support for Wiimotes, joycons, wheels, pixelcade and led screens.
+- Removed support for Wiimotes, joycons, wheels, pixelcade and similar screens, switchres, probably other less usual stuff...

 - Removed many standalone emulators that also had libretro cores, like SCUMMVM and flash player.